trusvik/terraform-cloudwatch-dashboard/README_en.md

 ## Start Spring Boot applikasjonen

-_from the root folder_ in your terminal.
-Start the Spring boot app with maven with
+From the folder where you cloned repository for this exercise; Start the Spring boot app with maven with
 ```
 mvn spring-boot:run
 ```